Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 What is the Penalty for 487 (PC)?

-This offense is considered a wobbler offense, meaning it can be charged as a misdemeanor or a felony.
-If you are charged with a misdemeanor for grand theft in California, your will face up to one year of jail time.
-If charged as a misdemeanor, your criminal defense attorney can help you apply for a diversion program so no theft conviction will ever occur and your record will stay clean.
+Grand theft is considered a wobbler crime, meaning it can be charged as a misdemeanor or a felony.
+If 487 (PC) is charged as a misdemeanor in California, the sentence can include up to one year of jail time.
+If your case is filed as a misdemeanor, your criminal defense attorney can help you apply for a diversion program so no theft conviction will ever occur and your record will stay clean.
 Typically, misdemeanor diversion programs require participants to pay full restitution to the victim, participate in volunteer work, and sometimes undergo counseling.

-If you face felony charges, you could be sentenced to as long as three years in state prison, depending on the circumstances.
-In some cases, you could also face lengthier sentences if the value of the stolen items is particularly high.
-When the items are worth over $65,000, the penalty may be increased by one year in prison.
+If you face felony charges, you could be sentenced to up to three years in state prison, depending on the circumstances.
+You could face lengthier sentences if the value of the stolen items is particularly high.
+When the items are worth over $50,000, the penalty may be increased by one year in prison.
 If it is over $200,000, your prison sentence could go up another two years.
-If the property was valued at over $1,300,000, the penalty can go up by three years.
-In extreme cases, where the theft was valued at more than $3,200,000, you could face an additional four years in prison.
-Because these enhancements are added to the base-level sentence for these offenses, this means a very high-value theft could be punishable by up to 7 total years in prison.
+The penalty can increase by three years if the property was valued at over $1,000,000.
+In extreme cases, where the theft was valued at over $3,000,000, you could face an additional four years in prison.
+You can even face an additional year for each $3,000,000 increment above that.
+Because these enhancements are added to the base-level sentence for these offenses, a very high-value theft could be punishable by 7 years or more in prison.

 In most cases, grand theft is not considered a strike under the three strikes law, but grand theft of a firearm is considered a serious felony, meaning it is a strikeable offense.
 Anyone convicted of this crime who has a previous strike on their record will have their sentence doubled.
 If the individual has two prior strikes on their record, they could be sentenced to 25 years to life imprisonment.